-- 3.1 Once the investigation has concluded, all of the information gathered will be considered and a decision will be made as to what facts have been established to be true, to the civil standard of proof (i.e. on a balance of probabilities, or more likely than not). - 3.2 A student's behaviour and discipline records will be considered, together with the student's background, and any special educational needs and/or disabilities they may have.
-SMS will follow the DET SEND Policy and its own SEN Information Report, as well as the DET Equality Statement and objectives, where these are relevant. - 3.3 All disciplinary sanctions imposed will be a fair, reasonable and proportionate response to the misbehaviour involved, considering the student's own account, aggravating features, mitigation, background, and special educational needs and/or disabilities. - 3.4 Disciplinary sanctions will be recorded in the student's behaviour and discipline record. - 3.5 SMS will usually notify the parents of disciplinary sanctions imposed and the reasons for them (parents must always be notified of removals from the classroom, suspension and permanent exclusions).
+- 3.1 Once the investigation has concluded, all of the information gathered will be considered and a decision will be made as to what facts have been established to be true, to the civil standard of proof (i.e. on a balance of probabilities, or more likely than not). - 3.2 A pupil's behaviour and discipline records will be considered, together with the pupil's background, and any SEND they may have.
+SMS will follow the DET SEND Policy and its own SEN Information Report, as well as the DET Equality Policy, Statement and objectives, where these are relevant. - 3.3 All disciplinary sanctions imposed will be a fair, reasonable and proportionate response to the misbehaviour involved, considering the pupil's own account, aggravating features, mitigation, background, and SEND. - 3.4 Disciplinary sanctions will be recorded in the pupil's behaviour and discipline record. - 3.5 SMS will usually notify the Parents of disciplinary sanctions imposed and the reasons for them (Parents must always be notified of removals from the classroom, suspension and permanent exclusions).